- slide 1 of 4

-From the first century, Italy as it now known fell under the control of the Romans and is naturally the view point for some of the major cities of the Roman Empire.
+From the first century, Italy as it now known fell under the control of the Romans and was naturally the view point for some of the major cities of the Roman Empire.
 The city of Milan in that period was known as Mediolanum and was founded as the Roman Empire was starting to disintegrate.

-Two of the largest and influential cities during the time of the Roman Empire, were Zenobia, which controlled vital trade routes to Rome and Antioch.
+Two of the largest and influential cities during the time of the Roman Empire were Zenobia, which controlled vital trade routes to Rome and Antioch.
 In the fourth century BC, Ostia Antica in the area of Lazio became an important port and near to Tivoli, the Roman Conqueror Hadrian built a palace.
 Aquileia was re-built and renovated by the Emperor Augustus.
 At this time it was an important commercial center, similar to that of Venice in later times.

 - slide 3 of 4

 Cities Across Europe